 Go to Jerusalem for the culture

 One of my main tips for traveling to Israel is to head straight to Jerusalem as soon as you land.
 It’s the city that will require you most time, with many sites of historical, religious and cultural importance.
-You will find markets – the Old City Suq and Mahane Yehuda are only the main ones; good restaurants; museums; art galleries and much more to keep busy.
+You will find markets; good restaurants; museums; art galleries and much more to keep busy.

 But not only

-Here’s a tip for you: don’t rule out a bit of nightlife in Jeusalem.
+Don’t rule out a bit of nightlife in Jeusalem.
 This city is much more than meets the eye and you will find a multitude of pubs, bars, cocktail bars and much more to keep you entertained until the wee hours.
-In doubt, head to Mahane Yehuda market, which during the night is a real hotspot for youngsters who want to enjoy a drink and a chat.
+In doubt, head to Mahane Yehuda market, a hotspot for youngsters who want to enjoy a drink and a chat.
 For a more sophisticated evening, Gatsby Cocktail Room (pictured above) is a great choice.

 Make sure to check out my post 15 Great Bars In Jerusalem.